Skip to main content

 What to Expect at AVI — A Welcoming, Hands-On Learning Environment

-AVI Career Training is not a large, anonymous institution.
+AVI Career Training (NO FINANCIAL AID FOR THIS PROGRAM) is not a large, anonymous institution.
 It is a focused, career-oriented school where students and instructors work closely together every day.
 The classroom environment reflects the community it serves — diverse, practical, and supportive.

 Learning That Reduces the Language Gap